Skip to main content

 • Examples: Float32 (higher memory), BFloat16 (lower memory)

-• See examples and pricing notes in Core concepts.
+• See pricing notes in Core concepts.

 Quantization

 If your model supports quantization, you can select from available options such as EETQ or FP8.
 Quantization reduces memory and can improve throughput, with some impact on accuracy depending on the method.
+See Optimizing costs for guidance on INT4, INT8, and FP8 trade-offs.

 Worker timeout

 If a model instance receives no requests during the configured timeout period, it will shut down automatically.
 This helps control idle costs.
+Worker timeout applies to Super fast and Cold start deployments.
+See Autoscaling for how worker timeout interacts with scale-down behavior.

 What you configure during deployment

-• Readiness level: Always ready, Super fast, or Cold start
+• Readiness level — Always ready, Super fast, or Cold start

-• Precision and quantization (if supported)
+• Precision and quantization — if supported by the model

-• Worker timeout
+• Worker timeout — idle shutdown for non-always-on deployments

 All estimated costs are shown before you deploy.

 Need help?
-Feel free to contact support at any time at [email protected].
+Contact support at any time.